open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

 Emit a `LogRecord` to the processing pipeline.

-This function MAY be named `logRecord`. `LogRecord`s emitted can be associated with the .
+This function MAY be named `logRecord`.

 The API MUST accept the following parameters: